Taxable income

 Income

-Generally, assessable profits include only profits arising in or derived from Hong Kong ( ie, profits sourced in Hong Kong) from a trade, profession or business carried on in Hong Kong.
+Generally, assessable profits include only profits arising in or derived from Hong Kong (ie, profits sourced in Hong Kong) from a trade, profession or business carried on in Hong Kong.
 Source is a practical, hard matter of fact.

 Specific rules may apply to certain types of receipts.
 For instance, a person in receipt of an amount for the use or right to use certain intellectual properties or movable property is deemed to carry on business in Hong Kong and in receipt of income arising in or derived from Hong Kong.
 There are also specific rules for income from an intra-group financing business.

-On January 1, 2023, the Inland Revenue (Amendment) (Taxation on Specified Foreign-sourced Income) Ordinance 2022 introduced a refined Foreign Source Income Exemption (FSIE) regime, under which certain foreign-sourced income, including interest, dividend, disposal gain and intellectual property income of a multinational enterprise (MNE) entity may be chargeable to profits tax when it is received in Hong Kong, subject to certain exception requirements such as an economic substance requirement, participation requirement or nexus requirement.
+With effect from January 1, 2023, the Inland Revenue (Amendment) (Taxation on Specified Foreign-sourced Income) Ordinance 2022 introduced a refined Foreign Source Income Exemption (FSIE) regime, under which certain foreign-sourced income, including interest, dividend, disposal gain and intellectual property income of a multinational enterprise (MNE) entity may be chargeable to profits tax when it is received in Hong Kong, subject to certain exception requirements such as an economic substance requirement, participation requirement or nexus requirement.

 Deductions